ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

    {: codeblck}

-### Creating and retrieving credentials through the CLI
+### Create and retrieve credentials through the CLI
 {: #create-retrieve-creds-cli}
 {: cli}